 Interview questions for a mid-level product designer

-Use the following questions to interview a mid-level product designer:
+Use the following product design interview questions to interview a mid-level product designer:

 Question 6: Provide examples of working with business stakeholders and software development teams to implement the right solution.

 Answer: You should expect to hear specific examples.
 The work of product designers involves in-depth collaboration with business stakeholders, software architects, software developers, and testers.
 A few examples are as follows:

 - Product designers might have worked with business stakeholders to rationalize the requirements.
 Some business stakeholders might provide a laundry list of requirements, however, not all of them are required.
 Product designers often work with them to rationalize the list.

 - Software architects make architectural decisions.
 They use various decision-making factors for this.
 E.g., they might consider non-functional requirements (NFRs) before choosing an architectural pattern.
 Product designers often work closely with software architects in this process.

 Question 7: Talk about your experience with the HCD (Human-Centered Design) approach.

 Answer: HCD is a popular approach for problem-solving, and product designers often use this framework.
 Experienced product designers should have hands-on experience with it.
 Expect detailed answers that could touch upon the following: